 Contact Hours: 45 hours, 3 cr

-The course is designed for premed majors and others planning careers in health related fields.
-It explores major issues in global health as applied to the context of Ecuador and the Amazonian region.
+The course is designed for premed majors, anthropology majors interested in health, and others planning careers in health-related fields.
+It uses readings, lectures, field trips and research with Kichwa people to explore major issues in global health as applied to the context of Ecuador and the Amazonian region.
 These include the negotiation between biomedical assessment of health risks and solutions on the one hand and those of the indigenous medicine practiced by a majority of the population on the other.
 By focusing on the concrete case of the Amazon the course prepares students to understand the increasingly global context of contemporary healthcare practice.
-Highly recommended for premed students.
-The course imparts skills and experience that will be useful in working in cross-cultural medicine anywhere.
+The course builds skills and experience that will be useful in working in cross-cultural medicine anywhere.

 Learn how to listen to patients whose understanding of illness is culturally different.

 Learn how chronic diseases and health problems sometimes result from development itself.

 Understand the challenges of providing quality health care in low-resource environments

 Understand how changing diet is affecting indigenous populations.

 Understand how key health risks such as STD, diabetes, suicide, alcoholism, or domestic violence are shaped culturally.